sbt/sbt-native-packager/src/sphinx/recipes/longclasspath.rst

 ============================

-By default, when the native packager generates a script for starting your application, it will generate an invocation of java that that passes every library on the classpath to the classpath argument, ``-cp``.
+By default, when the native packager generates a script for starting your application, it will generate an invocation of java that passes every library on the classpath to the classpath argument, ``-cp``.
 If you have a lot of dependencies, this may result in a very long command being executed, which, aside from being aesthetically unpleasing and difficult to work with when using tools like ``ps``, causes problems on some platforms, notably Windows, that have limits to how long commands can be.